cssidy/personal-site/_posts/2019-04-04-Making-Custom-StreamFields-In-Wagtail.md

 ---

 Have you ever needed a specific content element in your Wagtail blog post builder?
 StreamFields provide us more options than basic RichTextFields.
-StreamFields come out of the box with a handful or useful StreamBlocks, such as ListBlock, EmailBlock, TableBlock and ImageChooserBlock.
+StreamFields come out of the box with a handful of useful StreamBlocks, such as ListBlock, EmailBlock, TableBlock and ImageChooserBlock.
 However, we have to build the more unique StreamBlocks ourselves.
 Here is a tutorial on how to make a useful image within a link custom StreamField.